 Urine testing will reveal the presence of blood cells as well as crystals or particles depending on the type of kidney stone.

 What to do: Kidney stones are a medical emergency due to the intense pain they can cause.
-You should proceed to the emergency room immediately to confirm a diagnosis, especially if you are unable to pass urine.
+You should proceed to the emergency room immediately to confirm a diagnosis, especially if you are unable to urinate.

 In some cases, medication to help with elimination of the stone can be prescribed.
 However, if the stone does not pass or if it is too big, a procedure may be needed to destroy or remove the stone.